-In terms of transport, the safest way for expats to get around in Mombasa is to hire a car with a local driver, as driving in Mombasa is dangerous and road traffic accidents are common.
-This is because road conditions and signage are generally of a poor standard.
+In terms of transport, the safest way for expats to get around in Mombasa is to hire a car with a local driver, as driving in the city can be dangerous and road traffic accidents are common.
+This is because road conditions and signage are generally poor.
 That said, travelling by public transport or taking a ride in a local tuk-tuk does make for an interesting experience.

 There's no shortage of activities to keep expats occupied in this colourful, vibrant city.
 From relaxing on Mombasa’s stunning beaches and finding a bargain at Kongowea's open-air market to discovering more about Kenya’s fascinating history or getting some fresh air along the Bamburi nature and hiking trails, there is something for everyone.

-Mombasa, which is also known as the white and blue city, is home to a mosaic of different cultures and expats living in the city are likely to experience some level of culture shock.
-It's not quite as cosmopolitan as the Kenyan capital of Nairobi and expats should dress more modestly as a large proportion of Mombasa's locals are Muslim.
+Mombasa is home to a mosaic of different cultures, and expats living in the city are likely to experience some level of culture shock.
+It's not quite as cosmopolitan as the Kenyan capital of Nairobi and expats should dress modestly as a large proportion of Mombasa's locals are Muslim.